 The self-domestication trend can be seen in bonobos and other animals.
 Humans also have noticeable self-domestication traits compared to the Neanderthals and other related species – Denisovans.

-In people with certain disorders, such self-domestication traits are especially visible.
-One of such disordrs is Williams Beuren syndrome, which is characterized by:
+Such self-domestication traits are especially visible in people with certain disorders.
+One such disorder is Williams-Beuren syndrome, which is characterized by:

 - Shorter stature

 - Typical facial features